Hujanen91/sourdoughcircle_frontend/README.md

 ### User Goals

-The primary user goals for SourdoughCircle are centered around creative expression, social interaction, and content discovery in a user-friendly digital environment.
-The platform is tailored to meet the following user aspirations:
+SourdoughCircle is all about sharing your love of sourdough in a fun and supportive space.
+It's a place to:

-1. **Creative Sharing**: Users seek a platform where they can express themselves creatively through unique captions and imagery.
-The ability to craft and share content that resonates with personal experiences or interests is paramount.
+1. **Show off your creations!**: Everyone loves a good sourdough picture, and SourdoughCircle lets you add your own unique twist with creative captions.
+It's all about capturing the essence of your sourdough journey, whatever that may be.

-2. **Community Engagement**: A strong desire exists for connecting with a like-minded community.
-Users aim to engage in meaningful interactions, be it through commenting on posts, reacting to content, or participating in caption-themed discussions.
+2. **Connect with fellow bread nerds!**: There's a whole community of people out there who share your passion for sourdough, and SourdoughCircle is the perfect place to meet them.
+We're all about having meaningful conversations about our bakes, from troubleshooting tips to proud moments.

-3. **Discovering Diverse Content**: Users are interested in exploring and discovering a wide range of captions and images that span various themes, moods, and perspectives.
-This exploration is a source of inspiration, entertainment, and learning.
+3. **Find endless inspiration!**: SourdoughCircle is overflowing with amazing sourdough content.
+You'll see all sorts of breads, from classic loaves to artistic creations, with captions that will make you laugh, learn, and get excited to try something new.

-4. **Ease of Use**: The target audience values an intuitive and straightforward user interface that makes navigation, content creation, and interaction effortless, regardless of their technical expertise.
+4. **Use the platform like a breeze!**: SourdoughCircle is super easy to navigate, no matter how tech-savvy you are.
+Sharing your bakes and connecting with others should be simple, and that's what we've focused on.

-5. **Personalized Experience**: Users look for a personalized feed that reflects their interests, past interactions, and preferred content, enhancing their engagement and time spent on the platform.
+5. **Get a feed that feels like home!**: The more you use SourdoughCircle, the more it tailors itself to your interests.
+You'll see content that resonates with you, so you can spend your time getting inspired, not lost in a sea of irrelevant posts.

-6. **Safe and Supportive Environment**: A safe space for sharing and interaction, where users feel supported and encouraged to express themselves without judgment or negativity.
+6. **Feel safe and supported!**: SourdoughCircle is a positive space where everyone feels comfortable sharing their creations, asking questions, and learning from each other.
+There's no room for negativity here, just a supportive community cheering each other on.

-By focusing on these goals, Caption of the Day aims to establish itself as a premier platform for creative sharing and community building, setting itself apart in the realm of social media.-->
+By focusing on these goals, Caption of the Day aims to establish itself as a premier platform for creative sharing and community building, setting itself apart in the realm of social media.

 ### User Stories